Home PageBlog › How Can I Get My Dog to Be a Registered Service Dog?

 Final thoughts

-If you are considering registering your service dog, go with an organization like Service Dog Certifications (SDC).
-We keep a database of service dogs for handlers who have chosen to register their dog linked to an ID card.
+If you are considering registering your service dog, go with Service Dog Certifications.
+We keep a database of service dogs for handlers who have chosen to register their dog.

-SDC is a leading provider to responsible service dog handlers who need accessories like ID cards, tags, and vests to avoid public confrontations and hassle.
-Service dog handlers nationwide trust Service Dog Certifications when it comes to purchasing their service dog accessories because of their reliability and compliance with service dog standards.
+We are a leading provider to responsible service dog handlers who need service dog accessories to avoid public confrontations and hassle.
+Service dog handlers nationwide trust us when purchasing service dog accessories because of our reliability and compliance with service dog standards.

 Register Here - Button - ServiceDogCertifications